GPU Cold Starts Are Killing Your Inference Latency — Here's the Fix

 OneInfer was designed as a top AI inference platform specifically to solve this class of problem at the infrastructure layer.
 Rather than optimizing a single-provider setup, we built a multi-provider GPU orchestration layer that maintains warm capacity across providers simultaneously.

-Our Smart Aggregator routes incoming inference requests to the fastest available warm instance - whether that's on an H100 SXM, A100 80GB, or L40S node - across multiple GPU clouds in real time.
-When one provider has capacity pressure, traffic automatically shifts to the next warm pool without a cold boot cycle on your side.
+Our Smart Aggregator routes incoming inference requests to the fastest available warm instance — H100 SXM, A100 80GB, or L40S — across multiple GPU clouds in real time.
+When one provider experiences capacity pressure, traffic automatically shifts to the next warm pool without a cold boot cycle on your side.

-We also built zero cold start architecture directly into our dedicated endpoint model.
-Container images are pre-cached on the node, model weights are pinned in GPU memory between requests, and our orchestration keeps a rolling warm buffer sized to your actual traffic pattern.
+Our dedicated endpoint model goes further: container images are pre-cached on the node, model weights are pinned in GPU memory between requests, and a rolling warm buffer is sized to your actual traffic pattern.
 This is what separates a purpose-built LLM serving platform from a general-purpose cloud with GPU instances bolted on.

 What You Can Do Today